-A student usually remains a member of his House throughout his time in the Middle and Upper School, and during that period the Housemaster exercises a general responsibility for his wellbeing and development.
-In particular, the Housemaster and Tutor will want to get to know the parents of the students in his/her House, and to ensure that there is a harmonious relationship between them and the School.
-The Tutor is in a position to deal with the majority of parental enquiries and worries, at least in the first instance, and it is hoped that parents will quickly come to regard their child's Tutor as someone with whom they have a close and confidential relationship.
-Housemasters and Tutors comment on students' reports during the term, write general reports from time to time, and write references for students leaving at the end of their GCSE year.
+A student usually remains a member of their House throughout their time in the Middle and Upper School, and during that period the Housemaster exercises a general responsibility for their wellbeing and development.
+In particular, the housemaster and tutor will want to get to know the parents of the students in his/her House, and to ensure that there is a harmonious relationship between them and the School.
+The tutor is in a position to deal with the majority of parental enquiries and worries, at least in the first instance, and it is hoped that parents will quickly come to regard their child's tutor as someone with whom they have a close and confidential relationship.
+Housemasters and tutors comment on students' reports during the term, write general reports from time to time, and write references for students leaving at the end of their GCSE year.